department-of-veterans-affairs/vets-api/README.md

 `vets-api`:

 ```
-make run
+make up
 ```

 You should then be able to navigate to http://localhost:3000/v0/status in your browser and start interacting with the API.
+Changes to the source in your local directory will be reflected automatically via a docker volume mount, just as they would be when running rails directly.

 ### Testing Commands